What is a rebuilt title? (2025 Buyer’s Guide)

 Secured with SHA-256 Encryption

-Rebuilt title cars and salvage title cars are actually somewhat similar.
 In most cases, a rebuilt title car had a salvage title at some point.
 Basically, if a vehicle is classified as a total loss, an insurance company will deem it totaled.
 The car will then be registered with a salvage title.
-(For more information, read our “Auto Insurance Companies That Accept Salvage Titles“).
+Learn more about the best auto insurance companies that accept salvage titles here.

 Salvage titles are problematic because you can’t typically insure a car with a salvage title.
 This classification means that the vehicle doesn’t meet the standards necessary for operation on public roads.
 So how does a rebuilt title differ?

-A rebuilt title is distributed once a salvage title car is repaired to state expectations.
-This usually means that the vehicle will have to be inspected and pass a safety test to be considered operable.
+A rebuilt title is issued once a salvage title car has been repaired to meet state standards.
+This typically means that the vehicle must be inspected and pass a safety test to be considered operable.
 Once the vehicle earns a rebuilt title classification, it can then be insured and driven on public roads.

 Nowadays, it’s become a bit easier to find out if a title has been rebuilt.
 Most private sellers will inform prospective buyers when they are selling a car with a rebuilt title, salvage title, or no title at all.
 What happens if the seller doesn’t let you know?